-For the first time, in 2018, more people were accessing the internet from their smartphones than desktops, tipping the scale to a 51% – 49% ration.
-This changes everything—and the mobile, therefore, has become the benchmark for engagement today—with brands fighting for space on a user’s smartphone through apps and mobile web engagement notifications.
+For the first time, in 2018, more people were accessing the internet from their smartphones than desktops.
+Mobile has become the benchmark for engagement today.
+But with so many brands competing for users’ attention, any old marketing strategy won’t do—in comes gamified mobile engagement.

 According to TechSci Research, the gamification market is expected to be worth north of $40 billion by 2024.
 The growth of this market has not only influenced brand marketing strategies but also consumer behavior.